KunalGulati02/tomato-leaf-disease-detection/README.md

 - **Lower inference time** than CNN-only models
 - **Stable performance** on noisy samples

-More details are covered in the research paper located under `paper/IC-AMSI-2024.pdf`.
+More details are covered in the research paper located under `paper/Final Paper.pdf`.

 ---